stripe-archive/brushfire/README.md

 import com.twitter.scalding._

 class MyJob(args: Args) extends TrainerJob(args) {
+  import JsonInjections._

   def trainer = ???
 }
 ```

+You should import either `JsonInjections` or `KryoInjections` to specify serialization in either JSON or base64-encoded Kryo, respectively; the former has the advantage of being human readable, the former is more efficient, which can be important for very large trees.

 To construct a `Trainer`, you need to pass it training data as a Scalding `TypedPipe` of Brushfire [Instance[K, V,T]](http://stripe.github.io/brushfire/#com.stripe.brushfire.Instance) objects. `Instance` looks like this: